arvinjaysontamayocastro/chowaco-pdf-backend/README.md

   updated_at timestamptz not null default now(), primary key (key, model)
 );
+-- Enable once
+create extension if not exists "pgcrypto";

+-- Create table if you haven't yet create table if not exists public.openlinks ( guid         text        not null, public_id    uuid        primary key default gen_random_uuid(), meta_json    jsonb       not null, payload_json jsonb       not null, created_at   timestamptz not null default now()
+);

+create index if not exists idx_openlinks_guid on public.openlinks (guid);
 ```

 3. Add environment variables (local `.env` or Netlify environment variables):